Medical Billing and Coding Schools in Oregon

 - Phone Number: 541-673-0611

 - Website: www.mercyrose.org

-Opened in February 1909 with 25 beds, Mercy Medical now employs more than 1,000 staff members and has 300 volunteers.
-Their services include ambulatory therapy, a birthing center, imaging, emergency care, heart services, hospice, respiratory care, and more.
+Opened in February 1909 with 25 beds, Mercy Medical now employs more than 1,000 nurses, physicians, specialists, and support staff.
+Its services include ambulatory therapy, a birthing center, imaging, emergency care, heart services, hospice, respiratory care, and more.
 Employee benefits include a retirement plan with employer match, paid time off, tuition reimbursement, medical, dental, vision, health and life insurance, and more.

 Top Cities in Oregon for Medical Billing and Coding Careers